rckwzrd/rckwzrd.github.io/_posts/2022-07-26-parsing-apple-health-data.md

 > data/heart_rate.csv
 ```

 Now the fully parsed and neatly formatted heart rate data can be picked up by `pandas` and other tools for deeper analysis.

+If other records need to be extracted:

+1. Modify the `parse.py` script to filter on a given type
+2. Adjust the arguments in the `jq` command
+3. Define a different `csv` name

 While not the most performant, this method can reliably parse a large Apple health `export.xml` on a personal linux laptop.